Introduction

 - Replace text in files:

-– Extract fields from text.cut -d':' -f1 /etc/passwd
+cut– Extract fields from text.cut -d':' -f1 /etc/passwd

-– Sort lines in text files.- Useful in processing pipeline logs or output.
+sort– Sort lines in text files.- Useful in processing pipeline logs or output.

-– Filter out repeated lines.sort data.txt | uniq -c
+uniq– Filter out repeated lines.sort data.txt | uniq -cshows duplicates.

 🔐 Permissions & Ownership

-– Change file permissions.chmod 755 script.sh
+chmod– Change file permissions.chmod 755 script.shmakes it executable.

-– Change file owner and group.chown www-data:www-data /var/www/html -R
+chown– Change file owner and group.chown www-data:www-data /var/www/html -R

-– Set default permissions.- Often set in init scripts.
+umask– Set default permissions.- Often set in init scripts.

-– Display detailed file info.- Helps in debugging file access issues.
+stat– Display detailed file info.- Helps in debugging file access issues.

 📊 Process & Resource Management

-– Display current processes.ps aux | grep nginx
+ps– Display current processes.ps aux | grep nginxto locate specific services.

-is interactive and user-friendly.
+top/htop– Monitor system resource usage.htopis interactive and user-friendly.

-to forcefully stop rogue processes.
+kill/killall– Terminate processes.kill -9 <PID>to forcefully stop rogue processes.

-– Set process priority.- Adjust priority for resource-hungry tasks.
+nice/renice– Set process priority.- Adjust priority for resource-hungry tasks.

-– List open files.- Debug file locks:
+lsof– List open files.- Debug file locks:

 lsof | grep deleted